 A brine is actually a very salty marinade.
 Most brines have approx. 20% salinity, which is equivalent to 450g (1 lb) of salt per 4 L (1 gal.) of water.

 A brine has approx. 450g (1 Lbs) of salt per 4L (1 Gal) of water

 As with dry-salt cures, brines can also contain sugar, nitrites, herbs, and spices.
 Brining is sometimes called pickling.

 Today, most cured meats are prepared in large production facilities where the brine is injected into the meat for rapid and uniform distribution.
 Commercially brined corned beef is cured by this process, as are most common hams.
 After brining, hams are further processed by smoking.

 Smoking meats have a lot of information associated with it, but it results in one of the most satisfying and widely-used processing methods.

 There are two basic methods of smoking foods:

 - Hot smoking

-The principle differences between the two is that hot smoking actually cooks the food while cold smoking does not.
+The principal differences between the two are that hot smoking actually cooks the food while cold smoking does not.
+See: Cooking Methods

 Both are done in a smoker specifically designed for this purpose.
 Smokers can be gas or electric and they vary greatly in size and operation.
 But they have several things in common.